FailedWare/FailedWare/README.md

-tsk tsk... if you look in my user file you will find shitposts
+tsk tsk... if you look in my user file you will find funny memes